-Information Technology (Cert.)
-The Information Technology Certificate Program has been designed to provide training in computer skills to meet the needs of students to adapt and succeed in the rapid growth and application of new and emerging computer technologies.
-The program includes a wide range of required and elective courses designed to meet a variety of computer related careers and special needs, while taking into account students' backgrounds and interests.
-The component courses provide training to develop marketable skills or an opportunity for college graduates to upgrade their computer skills or prepare for a career change.
-By providing a core of fundamental courses, students may concentrate in computer areas such as networking, programming, or applications.
-Customized electives allow those who plan to work in a small business environment to select general electives from the business and marketing areas, while others may choose from the extensive digital art courses available at the College.
+Information Technology (Cert.)The Information Technology Certificate Program has been designed to provide training in computer skills to meet the needs of students to adapt and succeed in the rapid growth and application of new and emerging computer technologies.
+The program includes a wide range of courses in computer areas such as networking, programming, and applications in order to provide training to develop marketable skills or an opportunity for college graduates to upgrade their computer skills or prepare for a career change.
 Students without any computer experience should complete CMP 100, Computer Literacy before entering the certificate program.

-Information Technology (A.A.S.) - This program leads to the Associate in Applied Science (A.A.S.) degree and is designed for those who intend to seek immediate employment in Information Technology.
+Information Technology (A.A.S.)
+This program leads to the Associate in Applied Science (A.A.S.) degree and is designed for those who intend to seek immediate employment in Information Technology.

 The program includes foundation in general education courses (for example, social sciences, humanities, and electives) plus the business and mathematics courses necessary to augment the extensive computer courses.
 By judicious use of electives along with active advisement from departmental faculty, students can tailor the degree program to meet their individual needs and industry requirements for a particular area of Information Technology.
-Topics included for study are object-oriented programming, web programming, relational database management and development, Visual Basic .NET programming, and

-Windows Server and Linux Administration.
+Topics included for study are object-oriented programming, web programming, relational database management and development, Visual Basic .NET programming, and Windows Server and Linux Administration.
 Some students transfer to baccalaureate degree programs in I.T. or related areas.

 Liberal Arts & Science - Mathematics (A.S.) - This program is designed for students who intend to transfer to a baccalaureate program in mathematics, mathematics education (secondary), or a related applied field.
 Graduates of the program should be able to complete the baccalaureate degree in two years of additional full-time study.
 The program includes liberal arts courses to provide a broadbased general education, plus computer science and science courses to augment the extensive mathematics component.
 The mathematics core develops knowledge in three basic areas of mathematics learning: proof and theory, algorithms, and applications.
 The computer component develops important ancillary skills.
+COMPUTER SCIENCE (A.S.)
+Spring 2012